datagrok-ai/public/help/develop/admin/deploy/deploy-regular.md

 7. Configure virtual machines
     1. Log in to machines
-        1. Use private key created on the first stage for EC2 instances
+        1. Use the private key created in the first stage for EC2 instances
     2. [Install Docker](https://docs.docker.com/get-docker/) on virtual machines
     3. Add login user to docker group on virtual machines